 It is an easy recipe that can be prepared quickly and is usually assembled just before being served so that the butterhead lettuce leaves remain fresh and crunchy.

-It is also a healthy recipe, salad containing several vitamins like A and K and is rich in nutrients.
-It can be eaten by vegetarians or vegans, giving up or replacing Greek yoghurt with a vegetable one.
+It is also a healthy recipe, a salad containing several vitamins like A and K and is rich in nutrients.
+It can be eaten by vegetarians or vegans, giving up or replacing Greek yoghurt with a vegetable.

 I will make this salad from one large butterhead lettuce, from which we will get about two servings.
 You can also use coral, little jam or romaine lettuce, which is suitable for this type of salad.